u-brite/ReproCanAtlas/README.md

 ## Results
 We were able to finish
- - a VERY basic shiny app with some of the options present
+ - a basic shiny app with some of the options present
  - DESeq2 analysis for TCGA-OV and TCGA-UCEC
  - MAFtools based analysis for TCGA-UCEC